CHOOSING THE PERFECT PROJECTOR FOR CONFERENCE ROOMS

 Projector ceiling mounts and wall mounts

 In addition to security, a ceiling or wall mounted projector means your investment is also kept secure in a sturdy, safe and reliable bracket which reduces the risk of accidental damage from manual handling.
 A permanent mounted position for you projector also means that, once initial set-up is completed, you can be sure variations in distance, angle and focus will not be an issue and your presentation will appear on the big screen exactly as you want it, every time.
 Ultralift can provide a range of solutions for projector ceiling mounts and wall mounts.
 Every mount in the Spider range is suitable for projectors of any size and comes complete with all hardware fixtures.
-There are also options for mounting the projector securely to lighting bars or scaffolding, or for mounting a ‘short throw’ projector from a wall.

 To learn more about our superior range of AV solutions for corporate applications, contact us to discuss your requirements.